East Coventry Township, Pennsylvania

 East Coventry Township is a township in Chester County, Pennsylvania, United States.
 The population was 7,068 at the 2020 census.

 History

 The township derives its name from Coventry, England, the native home of an early settler.
 Fricks Locks Historic District, and River Bend Farm are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 11.0 sqmi, of which 10.8 sqmi is land and 0.2 sqmi, or 1.55%, is water.
+According to the U.S. Census Bureau, the township has a total area of 11.0 sqmi, of which 10.8 sqmi is land and 0.2 sqmi, or 1.55%, is water.
 The township includes the unincorporated community of Parker Ford.